Permits Required for Langtang Trek

-If I am a solo trekker, can I get the permit myself, or do I have to affiliate with a trekking company?
+If I am a solo trekker, can I get the permit, or do I have to affiliate with a trekking company?

 Yes, you can get the Langtang Trek to permit yourself, and you don’t have to be affiliated with a trekking company.

-Is the cost of the permits vary depending upon the trekking season?
+Is the cost of the permits vary depending on the trekking season?

 Will I get the permits during the peak season?

 You will.
 One can get the trekking permits at any time of the year from the Nepal Tourism Board office in Kathmandu or at the trailhead of the trek.